renakaya/StreamPlatKPIDashboard/README.md

 ## Data Source

-The dataset used in this project was self-generated using Python, under the document traffic_info.py.
+The dataset used in this project was self-generated using Python, in the document `traffic_info.py`.
 It simulates 4,182 user sessions on an e-commerce website between **January and June 2025**.

 Each session includes: